Noahezekiel/-my_backend_yelp/README.md

 This project aims to build a backend service for a Yelp-like application using AWS Amplify.
 The challenge is to ensure smooth authentication, GraphQL API integration, and hosting while maintaining scalability and security.

 ## Description
 My Backend Yelp is a React-based web application powered by AWS Amplify.
 It integrates authentication with AWS Cognito, uses GraphQL for API interactions, and is deployed on AWS Amplify Hosting.
-The project is designed to allow creation of account, users can login and update profile (optional) efficiently.
+The project is designed to allow creation of account, users can:
+==login and update profile (optional) efficiently.
+==Add Business (Restaurant)
+==View Business (Restaurant)

 ## Installation
 To set up the project locally, follow these steps: